CNR-ISMAR/mmes_creation/docs/configuration/index.rst

 * **data_dir** root of your data dir see :ref:`introduction`
 * **sources_file** name of sources config file (default: *sources.json*)
 * **ensemble_name** name of the enemble yo're going to create, this name will used for filenames
 * **ensemble_variables** a JSON objects with the variable of each ensemble file (will be used in filename) and the related array for variable names in the final NetCDF file.

-Pleas note that the original variables of each forecast will be renamed following this order according to the
+Please note that the original variables of each forecast will be renamed following this order according to the processing.json file
+* **mask_file** name of final grid of ensemble, all value outside this mask will be set to nodata
+* **gap_days** max umber of days that will be attempted to be automatically gap-filled: check the output at least every n days

 Default config.json::

     {
     "data_dir": "/usr3/iwsdata",
     "sources_file": "sources.json",
     "ensemble_name": "TMES",
     "ensemble_variables": {"sea_level": ["sea_level"], "waves": ["whs", "wmp", "wmd"]},
-    "mask_file": "{data_dir}/config/mask/TMES_mask_002_ext.nc"
+    "mask_file": "{data_dir}/config/mask/TMES_mask_002_ext.nc",
+    "gap_days":  "5"
     }

 The config value will be loaded **recursively** by loadconfig() function so in the file you can use previously declared values between curly brackets such as {data_dir} that will be replaced by the actual **data_dir** value.